 Since 1980, the John Beargrease Sled Dog Marathon has attracted mushers from around the world.
 Beginning in Duluth and running 400 miles along the north shore of Lake Superior to the Canadian border, the Beargrease is one of the longest, most grueling race routes outside of Alaska.
 With the 30th running of the marathon starting later this month, many people are asking “Who is John Beargrease” and “Why does he have a sled dog race named after him?”

-John Beargrease’s story began in a wigwam on the outskirts of the first settlement along the north shore of Lake Superior – Beaver Bay.
+John Beargrease’s story began in a wigwam on the outskirts of the first settlement along the north shore of Lake Superior–Beaver Bay.
 The son of an Anishinabe Chief, Beargrease grew up fishing, hunting, and trapping along the north shore with his father and two brothers.
-When he was in his teens he worked on commercial fishing boats that sailed up and down the coastline.
-By the time he was in his twenties, a few more small settlements had sprung up along the north shore, including Agate Bay (now Two Harbors), Castle Danger, Pork Bay, Grand Marais, and Grand Portage.
-Since the train only went as far as Agate Bay, people along the shore had a hard time sending and receiving mail.
-Since this was often the only form of communication with the outside world.
+When he was in his teens he worked on commercial fishing boats that sailed up and down the coast.
+By the time he was in his twenties, more small settlements had sprung up along the north shore, including Agate Bay (now Two Harbors), Castle Danger, Pork Bay, Grand Marais, and Grand Portage.
+Since the train only went as far as Agate Bay, people along the shore had a hard time sending and receiving the mail that was often the only form of communication with the outside world.
 Letters and packages from family and friends were extremely important.
-Since Beargrease and his brothers made regular trips up and down the shore trapping and trading, they began to grab the mail in Agate Bay for the residents along the shore and deliver it as they checked their traps or traded with other residents.
+Because Beargrease and his brothers made regular trips up and down the shore trapping and trading, they began grabbing the mail in Agate Bay for the residents along the shore and delivered it as they checked their traps or traded with other residents.
 By 1879, the brothers were making trips for the mail and delivering it all the way to Grand Marais once or twice per week.

 John Breagrease made his last mail delivery on April 26, 1899.
 By that time, the trail he traveled for over twenty years had become a well-used road.
 He made his last delivery using a horse and buggy instead of a canoe or dogsled.
 Beargrease continued his successful trading business along the north shore, making his home in Beaver Bay and among his people in Grand Portage.
 One day in 1910, he went out in a storm to rescue a mail carrier whose boat was caught in the waves off Tamarack Point, near Grand Portage.
 He caught pneumonia after the ordeal and died soon after.
 His grave can be seen today at the Indian Cemetery in Beaver Bay.